Josh Naylor Player Props: Guardians vs. White Sox

-Josh Naylor -- with an on-base percentage of .293 in his past 10 games, 51 points lower than his season-long percentage -- will be in action for the Cleveland Guardians against the Chicago White Sox, with Dylan Cease on the mound, on July 27 at 8:10 PM ET.
+Josh Naylor -- with a slugging percentage of .575 in his past 10 games, including three home runs -- will be in action for the Cleveland Guardians against the Chicago White Sox, with Touki Toussaint on the hill, on July 28 at 7:10 PM ET.

+In his previous game, he racked up three RBI (going 2-for-4 with two doubles and a walk) against the White Sox.

 Josh Naylor Game Info & Props vs. the White Sox